bdoyle0182/cryptoTips/SecureRandom.md

 **When using SecureRandom()**

-The main key when using SecureRandom is to never use static seeds.
-SecureRandom seeds itself when initialized using good randomness, so, unless you really need to have a seed, it is safe to just initialize it without one.
+The main thing to remember when using SecureRandom is to **never** use static seeds.
+SecureRandom randomly seeds itself when initialized, so, unless you really need to have a seed, it is safe to just initialize it without one.

 A **BAD** Example:
 ```java